The-101-project/Lock_In_Amplifier_Review/readme.md

 </p>

 ----
-* Trigger to the Transmitting signal: channel 2
+* Trigger to the Transmitting signal: channel-2
 * From the `ACoUIRE` menu, selected: Averaging with 128 samples

 RESULT: **SUCCESS** THE RECEIVER SIGNAL IS 'EXTRACTED FROM NOISE'